Our Mission

 Psychologist & Director

 Dr. Monica Oala is a licensed psychologist and member of the Order of Psychologists of Quebec.
 She has worked in both the public and the private sectors for over 20 years to date.
 Prior to obtaining her doctorate degree in Counselling Psychology from McGill University, she was trained as a Family Life Educator where she began her career creating and leading psychoeducational groups.
-Since the onset of her graduate studies, Dr.Oala’s affiliation with the Royal Victoria Hospital provided her with training in couples and sex therapy.
-At the Allan Memorial Institute, her professional acuity strengthened through the complex clinical caseload she carried.
-Her responsibilities encompassed sex and couples therapy, group therapy, assessment in psychiatry and clinical supervision.
+Since the onset of her graduate studies, Dr. Oala’s affiliation with the Allan Memorial Institute of the Royal Victoria Hospital provided her with specialised training and experience in sex and couples therapy, group therapy, assessment in psychiatry and clinical supervision.

 Her profound interest in helping and empowering others through life suffering then lead her to obtain her Basic Training in Eye Movement Desensitization and Reprocessing (EMDR) from the Fraser Institute.
 The integration of EMDR into her clinical practice was pivotal as she increasingly encountered more cases of post-traumatic stress disorder (PTSD) and complex post-traumatic stress disorder (CPTSD), for which EMDR has been scientifically shown to be an effective treatment.
 She has worked with first responders, police officers, and sexual/physical abuse survivors among many more.
-She is currently a certified EMDR clinician and a member of EMDRIA and EMDR Canada.
+She is currently a certified EMDR clinician and a member of both EMDRIA and EMDR Canada.

 Dr. Monica Oala’s professional profile not only consists of diverse clinical experiences, she also has extensive academic experience teaching masters and doctoral level psychology students at McGill University.
 She has many years of experience teaching in the areas of Family Life Education, Group Therapy, and Family Therapy.
 Her clinical and academic experiences now both serve to inform and enrich the clinical supervisory services that she also provides.
-She takes a caring, collaborative, comprehensive, curious and empathic approach to clinically supervising both novice and experienced clinicians.
+She takes a caring, collaborative, comprehensive, curious and compassionate approach to clinically supervising both novice and experienced clinicians.
 Overall, she works in three languages (English, French and Romanian) and with a diverse clientele including adolescents, adults, couples and families.
-She encourages a shared, co-constructed, and open dialogue in her office where her clients are empowered to take an active approach in their healing journeys.
+She encourages a shared, co-constructed, and open dialogue where her clients are empowered to take an active approach in their healing journeys.

 Mrs. Sofia Spariosu (she/her)